 Metro 2 Knowledge Hub

-Educational overviews to help you understand and implement Metro 2 reporting.
-This content is original explanatory material; consult official CDIA sources for authoritative requirements.
+Educational overviews to help you understand and implement Metro 2 reporting, including metro 2 credit reporting for paid and closed accounts.
+This content is original explanatory material; consult the credit reporting resource guide and official CDIA sources for authoritative requirements.
+Already reporting?
+Access the metro 2 login to manage your account.

 Overview